Last Updated on by Adriaan Du Toit

 ConvertKit are vocal advocates for text-based emails.
 As a result, their platform doesn’t offer a single predesigned HTML template.
 What they do offer, though, is a very modest selection of basic text email templates that cover fundamental aspects like font selection and text alignment.

-Once you’re selected a predesigned HTML template from the tool’s library, customizing it is the next step.
-Alternatively, if you fancy yourself a designer, you’ll need a similar set of functions to build an email template from scratch.
+Once you’ve selected a predesigned HTML template from the tool’s library, customizing it is the next step.
+Alternatively, if you fancy yourself a designer, you’ll need a similar set of functions to build email templates from scratch.